 Small and medium-sized companies may not afford real-user environment testing.
 The investment in such facilities is high.
 One solution is to use cloud-based testing platforms

-Time and budgets can impact the number of times clients give for website or app development.
+Time and budgets can impact the number of times clients give for a website or mobile app development.
 Developers have to work within a specific period.
 That means they may not give enough time to the critical processes.

 The rush to develop, test and deploy can result in serious errors.
 They may compromise on things like workflow, accessibility, or integrations.
 All these will impact the functionality and usability of the website.